Kallaste/renaissance_mod/README.md

 # renaissance_mod

-This is code is in progress and meant for public distribution.
+This is code is in progress and not meant for public distribution.
 It should not be downloaded unless you know what you are doing.